gustavoeso/Projeto/README.md

 Set priority for task2 as "Medium";
 Mark task2 as not done;

+Save tasks to "tasks.json";
+Load tasks from "tasks.json";

 If there's time left before "2024-12-10" {
     Show me "You have time to prepare slides!";
 } Otherwise focus on "Critical tasks";